 There has been a 75% increase in melanoma in the last 20 years.
 Some attribute this to the widespread use of tanning machines.
 We believe that tanning machines are to skin cancer what cigarettes are to lung cancer.
 Do not use them.

 There are two forms of UV light: UVA and UVB.
 We now believe that UVA light causes premature aging and melanoma.
 UVB causes other types of skin cancer.
 Tanning machines block a little UVB light, but no UVA light.
 When you use a tanning machine, you are bathing in UVA rays, which are linked to melanoma.
 Every time you are in a tanning machine, you increase your chances of developing melanoma.

 There is nothing wrong with wanting a healthy looking glow.
 With the improvements in self and spray tanning technology, there are great alternatives to tanning machines.
 A professional spray tan can last 5-10 days and only takes about 15 minutes to apply.
 Contact our office if you’d like a referral to a spray tanning salon.

 Do not hide from the sun.
 Living an active lifestyle outdoors is associated with greater overall health.
 Just protect your skin when you’re in it.
 Wear a hat if you’re going to be outside for a long period of time and make sure to reapply sunscreen often.

 Vitamin D is important, but the amount of sun exposure you need is just 15 minutes on just the back of your hands.
 Even in the northwest, you’ll get enough walking to and from your car.
-Do not use this as an excuse to bath in the sun.
+Do not use this as an excuse to bathe in the sun.